History of Riley Gaines in Timeline

 In 2020, Riley Gaines made the All-SEC Second Team.

-In 2021, Riley Gaines participated in the NCAA Women's Swimming & Diving Championships, where she came second in the 4 × 200 yd freestyle relay and seventh in the 200 freestyle race, earning her a spot on the All-SEC First Team.
-She also qualified for the U.S. Olympic Trials in 2021.
+In 2021, Riley Gaines participated in the NCAA Women's Swimming & Diving Championships, coming seventh in the 200 freestyle race and winning a silver medal in the 4 × 200 yd freestyle relay and also made the All-SEC First Team that year.

-In March 2022, Riley Gaines achieved her highest-ranking national finish, placing 5th in the NCAA WD1 Championship 200yds Freestyle Final.
+In March 2022, Riley Gaines achieved her highest-ranking individual event finish nationally, placing 5th in the NCAA WD1 Championship 200yds Freestyle Final.

-In April 2022, Riley Gaines advocated against the inclusion of transgender women in women's sports, including lobbying her state representatives to pass a law that would prohibit transgender women from participating in women's sports.
+In April 2022, Riley Gaines advocated against the inclusion of transgender women in women's sports by lobbying her state representatives to pass a law prohibiting transgender women from women's sports.

-In September 2022, Riley Gaines supported the campaign of U.S. Senator Rand Paul by appearing in a TV ad for him, where she criticized trans women in women's sports.
+In September 2022, Riley Gaines supported the campaign of Republican US Senator Rand Paul by appearing in a TV ad for him, where she shared her criticism of trans women in women's sports.

-In 2022, Riley Gaines graduated from the University of Kentucky with a degree in health sciences.
-Her original plan was to become a dentist.
+In 2022, Riley Gaines graduated from the University of Kentucky with a degree in health sciences, originally planning to become a dentist.

 2022: Marriage to Louis Barker

-In 2022, Riley Gaines married British swimmer Louis Barker.
+In 2022, Riley Gaines married University of Kentucky swimmer Louis Barker after dating for three years.

-In 2022, Riley Gaines was named the Southeastern Conference Women's Swimming and Diving Scholar-Athlete of the Year.
+In 2022, Riley Gaines was the SEC Women's Swimming and Diving Scholar-Athlete of the Year.

 March 2023: Testimony at Texas Senate Committee

-April 2023: Speech at San Francisco State University and Protest
+April 2023: Visit to San Francisco State University

-In April 2023, Riley Gaines visited San Francisco State University for a Turning Point USA student chapter event, speaking about her campaign against transgender athletes.
-Following the event, protesters arrived, and Gaines was escorted to shelter in a classroom for three hours.
+In April 2023, Riley Gaines visited San Francisco State University for a Turning Point USA event, speaking about her campaign against transgender athletes.
+After the event, protesters arrived, and Gaines was escorted to shelter in a classroom for three hours.
 She reported being physically struck twice during the protest.

 June 2, 2023: Endorsement of Ron DeSantis

-On June 2, 2023, Riley Gaines endorsed Ron DeSantis in the 2024 US presidential election.
+On June 2, 2023, Riley Gaines endorsed Republican Ron DeSantis in the 2024 US presidential election.

-On June 21, 2023, Riley Gaines appeared as a witness at a Senate Judiciary Committee hearing focused on civil rights for LGBTQ Americans, sharing her experiences competing with Lia Thomas and sharing a dressing room with her.
+On June 21, 2023, Riley Gaines appeared as a witness at a Senate Judiciary Committee hearing focused on safeguarding civil rights for LGBTQ Americans.
+She shared her experience competing with Lia Thomas and sharing a dressing room with her.

 August 2023: Oklahoma Executive Order Signing

-In August 2023, Riley Gaines, representing Independent Women's Voice (IWV), accompanied Oklahoma Governor Kevin Stitt as he signed an executive order based on IWV model legislation, which includes provisions regarding bathroom and locker room usage, defining male and female based on sex assigned at birth, and defining terms like "man" and "woman."
+In August 2023, Riley Gaines, representing Independent Women's Voice (IWV), accompanied Oklahoma Governor Kevin Stitt as he signed an executive order based on IWV's model legislation, including provisions related to bathroom usage and defining sex.

-In November 2023, Riley Gaines confirmed working with FIDE to prevent transgender women from playing in women's chess.
-Also that month, she testified to the Ohio Senate Government Oversight Committee, discussing her experiences competing with Lia Thomas and advocating against transgender women competing in female sports in Ohio.
-The House would later pass Bill 68, preventing trans athletes from participating in Ohio women’s sports and blocking doctors from providing gender-affirming care to trans youth.
+In November 2023, Riley Gaines confirmed working with FIDE to prevent transgender women from playing in women's chess, and testified to the Ohio Senate Government Oversight Committee about her experiences competing with Lia Thomas and on preventing trans women from competing in female sports in Ohio.

 March 2024: Legal Case Against NCAA